explorer-notes/git/README.md

 2. Automatic Merge
 3. Manual Merge - we manually solve conflits if git is unable to solve them automaticlly.

-- `git branch` - displays current branch.
+- `git branch` - displays list of local branches

-- `git branch -a` - displays list of all branches
+- `git branch -a` - displays list of all branches (local & remote)

 - `git checkout -b NEWBRANCH` - this command will create new branch inside of your project.
 If you changed files before changing the branch, those changes will be transferred to the new branch.

-- `git checkout BRANCHNAME` - switch to another branch
+- `git checkout BRANCHNAME` - switch to another branch.

 - `git merge BRANCHNAME` - this will allow you to merge to branches.
 First go to your main branch and then use this command to merge it with your feature branch.

-- `git mergetool` - uses mergetool to resolve conflits
+- `git mergetool` - uses mergetool to resolve conflits.

+- `git branch -d BRANCHNAME` - removes branch from local repository.

 **Conflits**